 Alaska is the first place where I experienced off-trail, backcountry hiking and camping.
 It’s one of the only places in the world where one can hike for eight straight days without seeing another human being or man-made structure.
 That, my friends, is an indescribable feeling.

-Most visitors to Alaska take a cruise there, but in my opinion they’re missing out on the glory and beauty of the state.
+Most visitors to Alaska take a cruise there, but in my opinion they’re missing out on so much of the rest of the glory and beauty of the state.
 I encourage you to venture in, to put your feet on the ground more, and to sleep under the stars.
 The following are 10 amazing things to do in Alaska that don’t involve a cruise ship:

 Though backpacking in the backcountry Is my favorite thing to do in Alaska, I know it’s not for everyone.
 There are several day hikes that are worth doing as well, including Mt.
 Marathon out of Seward, Hatcher Pass and Independence Mine close to Palmer, and Flat Top Mountain out of Anchorage.
 These are just three of probably hundreds of thousands of trails out there, but each are gorgeous and unique in their own way!